MannLabs/alphadia/README.md

 * [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.

+* [**Pip installation**](#pip-installation)This version allows you to use alphaDIA as a package within your conda environment.
+You will only have access to the search engine backend and the command line but not the GUI.

 * [**Developer installation:**](docs/installation.md#developer-installation) This installation allows to modify alphaDIA's source code directly.
 Generally, the developer version of alphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 * [**Docker installation:**](docs/installation.md#use-the-dockerized-version) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.